 1) The single clay pot with the saucer bottom (see the automated irrigation section above) provided less water than the two clay pots glued to each other (see above "Step 1: Build an Olla").
 This didn't matter until late summer when the tomatoes needed a lot of water.
 By mid-day on a hot late-summer sunny day, the tomatoes with the single clay pot with the saucer bottom had very droopy leaves.
-The tomatoes with the larger double clay pots seemed fine.
+The tomatoes with the larger double clay pots seemed better.
 Next summer we're going to use real soil, as opposed to potting mix, in Grow Bags.
 The soil should retain water much better than the potting mix, and hence, maybe there won't be a problem using a single clay pot..

 2) The soil in the spring and early summer was really moist from the clay pot irrigation..
 It appeared that water-loving plants, like tomatoes, loved this.
 Some squash we were growing didn't seem to appreciate the wet soil as much.

 Q: Should I bury the Olla, leaving the top exposed, or should I bury it completely underground?
 Anna Przychodzki of Brampton Ontario (Canada).